 When to call the midwife and what to say?

-- The midwife will want to know how close together your contractions are, so it’s good if you’ve timed this before calling.
-They can usually tell by asking you some questions and by the tone of your voice whether you need to go into hospital yet.
+- Once you are certain that your contractions are definitely stronger.
+Longer and more regular, or you feel you need pain relief.
+The midwife will want to know how close together your contractions are, so it’s good if you’ve timed this before calling.
+They can usually tell by asking you some questions and by the tone of your voice whether you need to go to hospital yet.

 - Call if your waters break.